Beaumont Swimming and Drowning Accident Attorneys

 - A telephone.

-More importantly, pool owners are responsible for supervising children in their swimming pool at all times.
+More importantly, pool owners are responsible for supervising children in their swimming pools at all times.

 If a pool owner in Beaumont fails to follow all of these rules and regulations, they could be held liable for any injuries that occur in their pool.